Posted on: June 6, 2017

 The Suicide Disease: Trigeminal Neuralgia

 By Alain C.J.
-De Lotbinière, MD, CM, FACS, FRCSC; Medical Director of the Gamma Knife Center and Medical Director of the Cancer Treatment and Wellness Center, Northern Westchester Hospital
+De Lotbinière, MD, CM, FACS, FRCSC; Medical Director of the Gamma Knife Center, Northern Westchester Hospital

 Imagine a stabbing pain in your jaw or cheek triggered by a mere touch or breath of wind, or a constant aching, burning sensation in your face that doesn’t respond to pain killers.
 This is what sufferers of trigeminal neuralgia (TN) experience, and it can be so incredibly painful that trigeminal neuralgia has also been called “the suicide disease.”
 For many sufferers, the pain worsens during the winter months.

 TN typically hits people in their 50s or older and, for reasons that aren’t completely clear, more women suffer from TN than men.
 While the National Institute of Neurological Disorders and Stroke puts the incidence of new cases at about 14,000 a year, I think it’s very likely that this is an underestimate because so many people have trouble getting a proper diagnosis.